 Before your website goes public, you need to check and recheck the most minute details.
-Websites are complex, but it’s mostly the basic mistakes that end up costing you.
-Your website should run without any glitches, and you need to test it thoroughly before launch.
+Websites are complex, but it's mostly the basic mistakes that end up costing you.
+Your final website itself should run without any glitches, and you need to test it thoroughly before launch.

 Follow the nine points on our launching a website checklist below to make sure your launch is a success and every part of it functions smoothly.